ajaigirdar/CSVReaderJava/README.md

 - ` data package: `

-  - ` CsvReader: ` Reads data from the CSV file and converts it into ExpenseRecord objects.
+  - ` CsvReader: ` Reads and writes data from the CSV file and converts it into ExpenseRecord objects.

   - ` ExpenseRecord: ` Represents individual expense records with fields for date, category, description, amount, and payment method.